-Bookmark this page for additional information specific to graduate students concerning the fall 2020 semester and visit the Return to Campus page for the most up-to-date information about the Vanderbilt University plans for fall.
+Visit the Return to Campus page for graduate and professional students for the most up-to-date information about Vanderbilt's plans for fall.

 - In-person, on-campus classes will begin Monday, August 24 and will conclude Friday, November 20.